Highway patrol now says JoCo man arrested after Ozarks boat crash was not driving

 The five were in a 1991 Regal Runabout boat when it struck a rock bluff in the main channel at mile marker 47.5 in Camden County, according to the patrol’s boating incident report.
 At the point of collision, which was across from Simmons Point, Frazier, LeMark and Hochanadel were ejected.

-"The driver (Frazier) re-entered the vessel and paddled to a dock across the channel," the report stated.
-He paddled a half-mile, according to Sgt.
-Scott White, spokesman for the patrol's Troop F, which covers the lake.
+Frazier “re-entered the vessel and paddled to a dock across the channel,” the initial report stated.
+He paddled a half-mile, White has said.

 Lewis was found inside the boat and pronounced dead at the scene.
 LeMark was located just after 8:30 a.m., and divers found Hochanadel at 11:15 a.m.